 So to make our research as accessible as possible, they are releasing the InnerEye Deep Learning Toolkit as open-source software.
 The toolkit makes it easy to train high-performance models with ensembles for deploying models using Azure Machine Learning or Azure Stack Hub.

-The open-source InnerEye Deep Learning Toolkit Developing ML models for medical imaging is advancing rapidly as new techniques, such as deep neural networks continue to improve.
+The open-source InnerEye Deep Learning Toolkit Developing ML models for medical imaging is advancing rapidly as new techniques, such as deep neural networks, continue improving.

-It can be difficult to focus on core ML advances due to the complex software engineering and compute infrastructure needed to define, train, test, and track their projects.
+Focusing on core ML advances can be difficult due to the complex software engineering and computing infrastructure needed to define, train, test, and track their projects.